reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

 Recollect we already saw this in `TaskScheduler` and that's what we will see in the next section.

-### How to schedule a task without annotation
+## How to schedule a task without annotation

   The first question that comes to any develoipers mind is **Why to schedule a task with annotation?**

-  * **Tasks created with @Scheduled annotation are immutable:** As we read in the previous section, `@Scheduled` annotation tasks are immutable, For example we scheduled a task which pulls data at 4 AM everyday, now if we want to change it on runtime, we can’t.
+  * **Tasks created with @Schedule annotation are immutable:** As we read in the previous section, `@Scheduled` annotation tasks are immutable, For example we scheduled a task which pulls data at 4 AM everyday, now if we want to change it on runtime, we can’t.
 We will need to stop the application and update the cron expression.
   * **Tasks need custom trigger logic:** we can have use cases, where we want to run tasks based on some `custom logic`, **let's say we calculate next execution time based on that day's weather forecast.**